 Being named a Fellow of the Association of Clinical Research Professionals (FACRP) is a mark of distinction.
 By developing a Fellowship program, ACRP recognizes those who have made substantial contributions to the Association and the industry at large, as evidenced by: ACRP certification/ACRP education, leadership contributions to ACRP, and contributions to the field of clinical research.
 Fellowship highlights excellence and commitment to ACRP, and is suitable for only a small, select number of clinical research professionals who are lauded as global leaders.

-Click an image of a Fellow to expand his/her bio.
+Click an image of a Fellow below to expand his/her bio.

 Holwell began her career as a clinical research coordinator (CRC) in academia more than 35 years ago.
 Prior to consulting, she held positions as a clinical research associate (CRA), site selection specialist, and study manager with oversight of vendor CRAs, clinical operations quality management, and training for several pharmaceutical